 Pranav Atreya

-I recently graduated with my BS in Computer Science at UT Austin, where I was a member of the Turing Scholars and Dean’s Scholars Honors programs.
+Previously, I graduated with my BS in Computer Science at UT Austin, where I was a member of the Turing Scholars and Dean’s Scholars Honors programs.
 At UT I was fortunate to be advised by Prof. Joydeep Biswas, Prof. Eunsol Choi, and Prof. Yuke Zhu.

-Google Scholar / LinkedIn / Email
+Email / Google Scholar / GitHub / Twitter

 profile photo